 - Join the growing community of TechWomen worldwide

-- Participate in delegations to Africa, Central Asia and the Middle East to create professional partnerships and mentor girls
+- Participate in delegations to Africa, Central and South Asia, and the Middle East to create professional partnerships and mentor girls

 - Travel to Washington, D.C. to meet with officials at the U.S. Department of State